Beit Qad: 1967, aftermath

 In a census conducted by Israel after it occupied it, Beit Qad "south" (respectively "north") were reported to have 223 (respectively 216) residents, including 86 (respectively 53) persons in households whose head was a refugee from Israeli territory.

 During the early months of the First Intifada on 27 March 1989 Anjad Hashem Nasser, 4 years old, was shot dead.
 Press reports said the shooter was an Israeli policeman and that the Israeli army had launched an investigation.
 Five months later Minister of Defence Yitzhak Rabin sent a letter to MK Yair Tsaban acknowledging that a force of the Israeli Police was in the area and "therefore" the incident was investigated by the police.

 Geography

 The village is located north of Deir Abu Da'if in the Jezreel Valley (known in Arabic as "Marj Ibn Āmir").
 The village is split into two sections: the south and north (which is called Mashru Beit Qad) and is surrounded by fields.
 The village has an ancient mosque built from ancient building stones and an old Arabic maqam.

+Demography

+Some of the village's residents are Bedouins, others came from the Sharon area.